Maps between relatively hyperbolic spaces and between their boundaries

 \subsection{Uniformly proper maps into hyperbolic spaces}

 Towards proving Theorem \ref{sederh}, we begin with two essentially standard facts. \begin{lemma} Suppose $Y'$ is a geodesic metric space.
-Then any uniformly proper, coarsely Lipschitz and coarsely surjective map $f:Y \ra Y'$ is a quasi-isometry, quantitatively. \end{lemma} \begin{proof} Since $f$ is coarsely surjective, we can define a coarse inverse $g:Y' \ra Y$: for $y' \in Y'$, choose $g(y')=y$ for some $y \in Y$ with $d_{Y'}(f \circ g(y'),y') =d_{Y'}(f(y),y')\leq C$, for a uniform constant $C>0$.
+Then any uniformly proper, coarsely Lipschitz and coarsely surjective map $f:Y \ra Y'$ is a quasi-isometry, quantitatively. \end{lemma} A proof of this may be found, for example, in~\cite[Lemma 8.29]{DrKap-18-GGT-book}.
+This has the following well-known consequence (cf.\ \cite[Proposition 2.6]{Kap-01-Comb-thm-qcvx}), which we include as a warm-up to Proposition \ref{bndhauss}.